Mount Timpanogos Winter Safety

 Yes, You Will Die

 Sitting through a one hour avalanche presentation at REI, or studying KBYG information online, or reading an avalanche book by Bruce Tremper or Allen & Mike may be a good start, but is not a substitute for also investing in an Avy 1 course and a Rescue course (although the KBYG web site is pretty amazing).
-Between the Avy 1 and Rescue courses, and the avalanche safety gear, you may be out several hundred dollars.
+Between the Avy 1 and Rescue courses, and the avalanche safety gear, you may be out some money.
 Just bite the bullet, and do it.
 Funerals cost more.

 There are a number of books on Wasatch ski touring, and there are various ski touring-specific maps, to give you ideas about where to go.
 If you run across the Facebook page created to allow local backcountry skiers to partner up for trips, you’ll notice that you can’t even join that group unless you’ve completed formal avalanche training.
 Because no one wants to die because of someone else’s cluelessness.

 Apart from general information on avalanche safety from the Utah Avalanche Center and from Avalanche.org, there are plenty of good AIARE Avy 1 courses to choose from all through the winter (there are also AAI courses).
+In addition, sign up to have the free Utah Avalanche Center’s daily avalanche forecasts on Provo area mountains emailed to you, and read them daily even though you usually won't be going out every day.
+You’ll learn a lot from following those reports over time.

 If you are one of the few with enough sense and fortitude and training to travel somewhat safely in winter backcountry, here are examples of what awaits you on Timp: